microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 ---
 title: Test your custom registry ports using vcpkg with GitHub Actions
-description: This tutorial shows users how to set up Continuous Integration environment for their registry's vcpkg ports using GitHub Actions.
+description: This tutorial shows users how to set up continuous integration environment for their registry's vcpkg ports using GitHub Actions.
 author: vicroms
 ms.author: viromer
 ms.date: 1/10/2024